ivoboon/boids/README.md

 # boids
 Boids visualisation using PyGame
 To do:
-* hard boundary
+* hard boundary with function
-* figure out why they all form 1 horizontal line at the moment